apz28/D-xml/README.md

 f6.
 Support custom entity

 f7.
-Compare to current phobo\std.xml -> less memory used and twice as fast with validation while parsing
+Compare to current phobo\std.xml -> 5 times less memory used and 4 times as fast with validation while parsing

 Still lacking document but you can read it from below link if the function name matched